whaleloops/KEPT/README.md

 # KEPT

 This repository contains the implementation of our KEPT model on the auto icd coding task presented in xxx.
+This branch only contain code to experiment MIMIC-50 and MIMIC-50-rare in the paper.
+For MIMIC-full experiment, see the [rerank300 branch](https://github.com/whaleloops/KEPT/tree/rerank300).

 ## Dependencies